 Design options were explored through sketches and models, above, allowing the form of the design to develop.
 At the back of the space is a cosy sitting area with the fireplace as a focus.
 A bright dining area embraces the garden.
 These two areas are split by a full width roof light which creates a beautiful changing light while brightening up the back of the room and disguises the change in ceiling level.
 The sloping upstand also protects the room from solar gain.

 A glass corner slides back into the wall opening up the space to the full width of the garden.
 This allows light to enter the space from earlier in the day and provides great views out.
 Key to framing this view is the detailing of the glass.
 Slim frames to the full height sliding doors, along with detailing the head of the doors to allow a recess for the blinds gives a greater sense of space.
 The wall has also been detailed with a vertical recess to hide away the handle.

-Controlling the light is possible not just through not just through the volume of the space and openings in it but also in the detail.
-Using LED strips hidden in the alcoves and niches, using a mix of recessed plaster in down lights to light art and feature pendants, the feel of the space can be transformed.
+Controlling the light is possible not just through the volume of the space and openings but also in the detail.
+Using LED strips hidden in the alcoves and niches and using a mix of recessed plaster in down lights to light art and feature pendants, the feel of the space can be transformed.

 Light washes down the alcoves behind the shelves, pendant lighting and lit niches add to the character of the space.